-Red, Gold & Candy beets are available.
+Red & Gold beets are available.
 Beets can be extremely sweet almost like candy when roasted.
 (Not like the vinegar, canned beets you may have had before.)
-Gold beets are the most mild, then the candy and the red beet has the most earthy flavor.
+Gold beets are the most mild, The red beet has the most earthy flavor.